yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 cover_pic: ruby-oneliner.png
 ---

-Ruby is one of the most flexible, purely object-oriented language.
-As a code craftsman, one falls for its elegance and beauty.
 Recently, I was conducting a training program for beginners in Ruby programming.
+The main motive of the program was to get them familiar to ruby way of programming.
+The idiomatic ruby syntax.

-We decide to solve the following problems
+We decided to solve the following problems

 * Prime number detection
 * Factorial calculation